 21 Seriously Smart Linen Closet Organization Ideas

-1. Iron Hanger in the Closet
+1. Iron Hanger In The Closet

 If you make this your accessory bar, you will have all the items that you need to remove the wrinkles on your clothes in one place!
 It doesn’t cost much and is a very useful addition.

-2. Combine Items That Look Similar
+2. Group Items That Look Similar

 If you keep similar items in one place, your linen closet would suddenly start looking much more organized.
 Store all your most commonly used towels, bedsheets, and covers on the middle shelf.
 You can then store all your lesser-used items on different shelves above and below.